 Add in a healthy lifestyle — maintaining a healthy weight, not smoking, regular exercise, and a diet that includes fruits, vegetables, whole grains, lean protein, and healthful fats — and high blood pressure could be a thing of the past.

-For more information on lifestyle changes to treat high blood pressure and choosing the right medication, buy Hypertension: Controlling the "Silent Killer" by Harvard Medical School.
+For more information on lifestyle changes to treat high blood pressure and choosing the right medication, buy Controlling Your Blood Pressure, a Special Health Report from Harvard Medical School.